 The morning can be both a blessing and a curse for those dealing with chronic constipation, mainly because the waking hours are considered the best time for bowel movements.
 Of course, stimulating your bowel can start with breakfast.
 Adding soluble fiber, or the kind that helps foods slide through your digestive track, to yogurt can be a double-whammy.
 Yogurt is naturally rich in probiotics —bacteria that promote a healthy gut.

 If you’re a coffee drinker, rejoice!
 Coffee is a natural stimulant and can make your colon muscles ease and contract.
-Studies have shown coffee may help loosen stools in some people.

 Just make sure the yogurt you’re eating isn’t full of added sugars and you’re not adding extra sweeteners to your cup of morning joe.
 Sugar is a known cause of constipation and may make your symptoms worse.